andsontan/xpiks/_posts/2015-09-03-how-to-report-an-error.markdown

 Afterwards, try to find Xpiks logs:

+As of Xpiks 1.1, you can easily find them in Logs View (leftmost link in the bottom of main window) with a magical button "Reveal logfile".
+If you're on earlier build, you can find them in on of the following:

 - on Windows they should be at `C:/Users/USERNAME/AppData/Roaming/Xpiks/` directory
 - on OS X they should be at `~/Library/Application Support/Xpiks/` directory
 - on Linux they should be at `~/.local/share/xpiks/` directory